INTENS-FI/intens/README.md

 not currently supported.
-Owing to a Guice bug you need to specify a valid timestamp as timeOrigin even if you don't otherwise use timestamps (if you do use them as simulation inputs, they are passed to simsvc as seconds since timeOrigin).  simulator should be left empty.
+Owing to a Guice bug you need to specify a valid timestamp as timeOrigin even if you don't otherwise use timestamps (if you do use them as simulation inputs, they are passed to Simsvc as seconds since timeOrigin).  simulator should be left empty.

-To solve an optimization problem with Opt4J you also need to configure an Optimizer, e.g., EvolutionaryAlgorithm, and some Output modules.
+To solve an optimization problem with Opt4J, you also need to configure an Optimizer, e.g., EvolutionaryAlgorithm, and some Output modules.
-You should also configure Default/IndividualCompleter to run in parallel with as many threads as your simsvc can handle (the total number of worker cores).
+You should also configure Default/IndividualCompleter to run in parallel with as many threads as your Simsvc can handle (the total number of worker cores).

 [Opt4J]: http://opt4j.sourceforge.net/